zeek/broker/doc/comm.rst

 forwarding of remote messages altogether through the Broker configuration option ``forward`` when creating an endpoint.

-When forwarding messages Broker assumes all connected endpoints to form a tree topology without any loops.
-Still, to avoid messages circling indefinitly if a loop happens accidentally, Broker's message forwarding adds a TTL value to messages, and drops any that have traversed that many hops.
+When forwarding messages Broker assumes all connected endpoints form a tree topology without any loops.
+Still, to avoid messages circling indefinitely if a loop happens accidentally, Broker's message forwarding adds a TTL value to messages, and drops any that have traversed that many hops.
 The default TTL is 20; it can be changed by setting the Broker configuration option ``ttl``.
 Note that it is the